GuiAndrew/VidlyMVC/VidlyMVC/README!!!!.txt

 	* Create two statics read only properties in the MembershipType class.
 	* Then in the Min18YearsIfAMember class, replace the 0 and the 1 with the name of the created properties.

+	48 - Continua no projecto VidlyMVC:
+	* To put the messages at the top all together, we put in the CustomerForm view (in this case) the @Html.ValidationSummary().
+	* Do not forget to put Customer = new Customer () (This is to initialize the Customer and thus the customer will have a value and will not give the error) in the New method in the Customers controller.
+If it will not give Id error is required.
+	* We can put true and a sentence as the ValidationSummary parameter.
+This is personalized.
+	* Change the order of the fields, first the ones that appear with error messages and then the ones that do not have error messages.
+	* In the browser, in the message of the validationSummary, see the inspect to know what is the class to put this message with red too.
+Change to red in Site.css.

+	49 - Client-side Validation:
+	* In the view CustomerFrom add the section script.
+	* Note: Client side validation, only work with standart data annotations.
+The class we created will have no effect.